Chicks Unravel Time

 I meet author, journalist and activist Kaite Welsh in a cafe in Bethnal Green.
 Surrounded by child-size wooden rocking horses, we sip tea as a couple breaks into an impromptu swing dance.
 This cafe is a favourite haunt, close to Viktor Wynd’s emporium of anachronistic oddities and a very fitting place to talk about orphaned aliens and time.

-With curled dark hair, an inquisitive and fiercely intelligent face and her trademark lovely pearls, Kaite looks like something of a Doctor or Timelord’s assistant herself.
-Which is also fitting, and yes I will use that word twice, because we’re here to talk about Chicks Unravel Time.
 Imagine it, if you can: A new anthology of bloody marvellous essays about every single season of Doctor Who, and it’s written by women for people.

 It was exactly like this…

-It seems to me that a book like Chicks Unravel Time is long overdue…
+Surely a book like Chicks Unravel Time is long overdue…

 I know, right?
 It’s a sequel to the fantastic Chicks Dig Time Lords, which had female fans looking at what they love about the show.
 But it’s really nice that we got to do a substantive analysis of each season of Who.
 It’s rare that outside of specifically female-centric collections like these that women get decent representation in critical studies of sci fi.
 I think Smart Pop books might be an exception, but if you go into Forbidden Planet and pick up any of the books that examine Doctor Who, you’ll find a lot more male writers than women.